kevinpt/vhdl-extras/doc/rst/modules/auto/binaryio.rst

 .. vhdl:procedure:: procedure write(Fh : octet_file; Octet_order : endianness; Word : signed);

    Write a signed vector to a file.

   :param Fh: File handle
   :type Fh: None octet_file
   :param Octet_order: Endianness of the octets
   :type Octet_order: None endianness
-  :param Word: Data to write into the file
+  :param Word: Data to write into the file.
+Will be sign extended if not a multiple of 8-bits.
   :type Word: None signed